gnosis/dx-tools/README.md

 **[Step 3 in the Configure the CLI]**(https://github.com/gnosis/dx-cli#get-started-with-the-cli).

 ## Send tokens
-This method is not part of the DX, but it cames handy for testing.
+This method is not part of the DX, but it's handy for testing.

 It will send tokens ERC20 from one account to another.